-Join Anthony Q. Artis for an in-depth discussion in this video Scouting locations, part of Foundations of Video: Interviews.
+Join Anthony Q. Artis for an in-depth discussion in this video Scouting locations, part of Video Foundations: Interviews.

 One of the first decisions you are going to have to make is where you want to shoot your interview.
 So, in this video I am going to discuss how to scout and choose a good location for your interview.
 There are two important considerations: practical-technical issues and storytelling.
 First let's start with the most basic practical features we need in an interview location, starting with permission.
 Are you actually welcome there?
 This is an issue particularly when we are talking about corporate-owned locations; we always have to make sure we get permission to shoot from the actual location owners.